 So when the Indians turn up he has a plan ready.
 He knows there’s a chance they’ll kill him, so he’ll offer them one of the horses and hope that does them.
 His plan works.

 This story follows mythic structure.
 A character leaves home (however temporary in George’s case), embarks upon a lengthy journey, fights various characters and in the end returns ‘home’ (which may or may not be his actual home).
-He is now a changed man.
-(Mythical journeys almost always feature male characters.)
+(Mythic journeys almost always feature male characters.)
+He’s a changed man, but has he had a character arc that’ll help him lead a better life?
+Well, no. In this regard, The Homesman is very much like The Wrestler, Hud and Lonesome Dove.
+These men fail to learn from their lived experiences and that is their tragedy.

-In a mythic journey the main character will face a number of battles.
+In a mythic journey the main character will face a number of big struggles.
 In this story we have:

 - The argument in Mary Bee’s house after she puts him to work and then makes him sleep in the stable for cursing god at her dinner table and refusing to hold up his end of the bargain.
 (We don’t know where he actually sleeps but Mary Bee gets the last word.)

-- The gun battle in which he accidentally comes face to face with one of the men who meant to hang him.
+- The gun big struggle in which he accidentally comes face to face with one of the men who meant to hang him.
 (With Mary Bee’s help he gets away.)

 - The argument about whether he’s allowed a bottle of gin or not.
 (He wins that one.)